 When testing baby monitors we look at:

 We also test the range of the unit and see how well it works through walls.
-For Wi-Fi-enabled models, results may vary depending on your Wi-Fi coverage.
+For Wi-Fi-enabled models:

 Ease of use

 We take a number of aspects into account when assessing ease of use, and we rate both the parent (carer) unit and the baby unit (which is kept in the nursery).
 Our assessments include: